Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes

 \subsection{Consumption randomness as bounded rationality}

-By solving the end-users' optimisation model in \eqref{eqn:time_incons} and \eqref{eqn:pro_discomfort}--\eqref{eqn:cumulative_credit}, the HEMS can operate household appliances automatically and provide the price-responsive consumption information to the CBS operator.
-However, in reality, end users can still deviate significantly from the estimation by HEMS, e.g., by manually changing appliances settings \cite{residential2013samuel}.
+By solving the end users' optimisation model in \eqref{eqn:time_incons} and \eqref{eqn:pro_discomfort}--\eqref{eqn:cumulative_credit}, the HEMS can operate household appliances automatically and provide the price-responsive consumption information to the CBS operator.
+However, in reality, end users can still deviate significantly from the estimation by HEMS, e.g., by manually changing the appliance settings \cite{residential2013samuel}.
 We interpret this deviation as random behaviour, a component of the consumption time series that is difficult to predict.
-Consider $x^\ast_{n,h} := x_{n,h,t=1}$ as the optimal and binding consumption of end-user RHO, the actual consumption is thus represented as:
+Consider the variables with ($\ast$) as the optimised values committed from previous receding horizons, the actual net demand is thus represented as:

 where $x^\text{rnd}_{n,h}$ is the consumption randomness resulting from the bounded rationality of the end users.
 In this model, we consider $x^\text{rnd}_{n,h}$ as the sample from a Gaussian process given input $\mathcal{X}_{n,h}$, and independent Gaussian noise as follows: